Anthony-Kabamba/Decision-Readiness-Papers/README.md

 # Decision Readiness Papers

-A collection of independent analytical papers exploring how information quality, documentation, communication, and organisational design influence decision-making in industrial environments.
+A collection of independent analytical papers exploring how information quality, documentation, communication, and organisational design influence decision-making in industrial and field environments.

 This repository examines recurring decision failures through a systems perspective, with an emphasis on understanding the conditions that enable or constrain reliable decisions rather than attributing outcomes solely to individual performance.

----

 ## Why this repository exists